solveCGE/solveOLG_closed_Julia/README.md

 Solves a simple AK-OLG-model for closed economy in Julia

 ## About
 Shows how to solve a simple deterministic overlapping-generations model (OLG) of Auerbauch-Kotlikoff type, solving for the transition path between two steady-states.
-The code used global variables.
+The code uses global variables.
 Cohorts can be computed in parallel.

 A model description can be found here: <https://github.com/solveCGE/solveOLG_doc>.